 - 1 green onion, sliced

-- 1 pound of shrimp, cleaned and deveined
+- 1/2 pound medium shrimp, cleaned and deveined

 - 1/4 teaspoon of freshly cracked black pepper